zhaojh329/rtty/README.md

 [vue]: https://github.com/vuejs/vue
 [iview]: https://github.com/iview/iview

-A reverse proxy WebTTY.
+Access your terminal over the web based on your terminal's macaddr.

 It is composed of the client and the [server](https://github.com/zhaojh329/rttys).
 The server is written in go language and uses the [vue]+[iview].
 You can access any of your terminals through a web browser based on the device ID you set(If the ID is not set, the MAC address of the device is used).

 rtty is very suitable for remote maintenance your or your company's thousands of Linux devices deployed around the world.

 **Keep Watching for More Actions on This Space**